This article was originally published on October 6, 2014. It was updated on July 16, 2021.

 What would you feel if you learned that your independent contractor had a Hotmail email address?
 Vintage has its attractions but not with circa 90’s email addresses.
 If your contractor’s email address was from 1998, it shows just how out of date the contractor’s tools are and makes you doubt on how this person will get the job done according to the standards of this century.

-- It inspires trust.
 Using an AOL, Hotmail, Yahoo or Gmail address puts your credibility at risk when you email someone you don’t know yet, such as prospects or referrals.
 After all, anybody can set up one of those email addresses for free in 10 seconds.
-How do recipients know you’re really who you say you are?
+How would recipients know you’re really who you say you are?

-- It makes your business look bigger.
-When you use an AOL, Hotmail, Yahoo or Gmail account to send business email, you look like a single individual rather than a business.
+When you use an AOL, Hotmail, Yahoo, or Gmail account to send business email, you look like a single individual rather than a business.
 But with a custom email address for your business, you can create email addresses for different “divisions,” such as [email protected], [email protected] or [email protected] (No one has to know that you’re the only employee and the one answering all of those emails!)

-- It’s portable.
 Suppose you decide to give up Hotmail and switch to Gmail (at least it’s more current, right?).
-You will have to change your email address and notify every one of your customers, vendors and associates.
-Chances are many of them won’t get the notification, won’t pay attention or won’t bother to update your information.
-When you have your own custom email, you can switch Web hosts and still keep your email the same.
+You will have to change your email address and notify every one of your customers, vendors, and associates.
+Chances are many of them won’t get the notification, won’t pay attention, or won’t bother to update your information.
+When you have your own custom email, you can switch web hosts and keep your email the same.